Welcome to Dravida dasa's Padma Productions!

 English translation of India's jewel of Vedic wisdom, the 18,000-verse

-from 1994-95.
-In addition to his editing work, he teaches Bhakti Yoga
+book from 1994-95.
+In addition to his editing work, he teaches Bhakti

 Throughout all this immersion in transcendental literature, Dravida dasa developed a love of the Sanskrit language, and especially the elaborate Sanskrit prosody of the Bhagavatam, portions of the Chaitanya-charitamrita, and other bhakti literature.
 His devotion and expertise in chanting form a marvelous combination evident on these audiotapes. |